scott-b-gilbert/bitlist/README.md

 # bitlist
 rust cli app that shows the set bits (in red) of any binary, decimal, or hexadecimal number.
-Much like the bit toggling view of windows 10 calculator
+This is meant to look like the bit toggling view of windows 10 calculator

 ## Usage:
 ```